 Marketers have grown wise to the importance of the guest post for a combination of traffic sources and to boost domain authority (DA).
 Although DA has been around for years, a whole industry in pokey websites designed almost exclusively to host guest posts has sprung up, slightly skewing the effectiveness of this practice.

-However, guest posts on the right website are most definitely worth the price of entry.
+However, guest posts on the right website are most definitely worth the price of entry (which will hopefully be free!).
 As far as paid traffic sources go, a guest post on a website like Buzzfeed, Huff Post or Business Insider will reach a huge audience.
 As a happy side effect, a post on a reputable website will do wonders for your SEO and your domain authority.

 Be warned, however, that Google does frown on paid links, seeing it as a ‘grey hat’ (e.g; shady) SEO technique.
 But the assumption is that, from a reputable source, this can be overlooked and seen as ‘white hat’ (e.g; good).